infra223/LogiLockLED/README.md

 LogiLockLED has three ways to make life easier for you:
 - On-Screen display shows up when any of the locks are triggered
 - System tray icons shows key lock states
-- Users of backlit Logitech keyboards can illuminate the lock keys in different colors based on lock state.
+- Users of RGB/backlit keyboards can illuminate the lock keys in different colors based on keylock state.
+This is done via GHub or OpenRGB integrations.
-- You can choose which lock keys should be monitored
+- You can choose which lock keys should be monitored oe ignored

 Multitude of configuration options are available to disable/enable features and adjust the look and feel of the notifications and icons.
 The application can easily be enabled or disabled from the context menu on the main system tray icon.